bstefanescu/koa-webapp/README.md

 3. **Request body**  \
     On demand body support to easily access the content send from the browser. (the body will not be read if a middleware is not accessing it)
 4. **Error Handling**  \
-    Better error handling then the default koa errors.
+    Better error handling than the default koa errors.
 Automatically convert errors to json or html depending on the browser accepted content types.

 You can use any of the provided middlewares directly in **koa** without using the WebApp class, which is a helper to easily configure an application.